Skip to main content

 Feature Adoption 101: Metrics And Tools

-Feature adoption is all about ensuring users actively engage with the features you’ve built.
+Feature adoption is all about ensuring users actively engage with the features you've built.
+As Pendo's State of Product Leadership report consistently shows, feature adoption is one of the top metrics product leaders track.
 Why does it matter?
-Because 90% of mobile app users drop off within 30 days without early engagement, and only 24.5% of users adopt core features.
+Because most mobile app users drop off within the first 30 days without early engagement, and Appcues' benchmark data shows only 24.5% of users adopt core features.
 This impacts retention, renewals, and revenue.

 To improve feature adoption, focus on these key areas: